fedecremo/stage2019/README.md

 - an Off-Canvas Menu similar to the one in the instructions given to me.

 In Version 2.0 I added a Horizontal Menu which I eventually deleted because I didn't like it.
-The Horizontal Menu was thus replaced the Off-Canvas Vertical Menu.
+The Horizontal Menu was thus replaced by the Off-Canvas Vertical Menu.

 ### Vertical_Menu.html
 This file contains a Vertical Menu designed with HTML tags and CSS styles.